 1. Keywords are the most important words in your topic

-= Canada
+= advocacy

 2. Also think of other words or phrases related to your topic (Synonyms).